 Learning to control the breath not only calms the nervous system, but allows us to connect deeper with our internal selves.
 We all have truths, desires and joys within us, that can easily become suppressed or buried.
 Our day-to-day focus is so often routinely trained on the outside world, we sometimes forget to look inside.
 Accessing the breath is a way to redirect our attention inward, and re-balance the pendulum swing.

 I recently experienced what felt like an enormous pendulum swing imbalance.
 As many of you know, I am involved in an intensive 8 month 200-hour yoga teacher training program.
-Last weekend marked the half-way point, and one the main topics were pranayama and meditation.
-We spent 6 full hours learning, teaching and guiding several different pranayama and meditation techniques.
-I generally consider myself proportional when it comes to tapping into the external and internal parts of my life.
+Last weekend marked the half-way point, and two of the main topics were pranayama and meditation.
+We spent six full hours learning, teaching and guiding several different pranayama and meditation techniques.
+I generally consider myself proportional when it comes to balancing the external and internal parts of my life.
 I have always been drawn to the physical properties and instinctive tendencies of nature.
 I spend a lot of free time accessing this through fishing, hiking and camping.
 I'm also drawn to the internal, the unseen, the "feelings" and mystery of what surrounds the external, inner-light and truth.
 My impulse for art and writing are ways I tap into internal reflection.
 Yoga, for me has always been an even blend of the two...an even swing of the pendulum.
 However, last weekend, I wandered a little too far down the "rabbit hole" of inward immersion.
 After eight plus hours of meditation lectures and practice, I had hit a critical mass of absorption, got freaked out and self-conscious (vulnerability, anyone?) then frustrated and angry.
 Long story short, we must learn to recognize when we need pranayama, and when we don't.
 We should use the breath in our favor to help balance the pendulum of life.

 A Short Pranayama Practice: